ajrlewis/open_ai/README.md

 python3 scripts/chat_bot_cli.py --subject hello-world --context_window_size 2
 ```

-will print and write the same as above
+will print and write the same as above and save the output to `data/hello-world.json`.

 ## License